leticiafontoura/3-column-preview-card-component-frontend-mentor/README.md

 ### :bookmark: Continued development

-I want to learn more about units such as vh, vw, em, and how to have items properly aligned in every screen resolution.
+I want to learn more about units such as vh, vw, em, positions (absolute and relative), and how to have items properly aligned in every screen resolution.